 The first step the retailer must take to avoid being charged tax is to provide their vendor with an exemption certificate that is valid in the ship to state.
 The validity of the certificate is based on the state law of the ‘ship-to’ state.
-Of the 45 states that have a state level sales tax, 35 of those states will accept the certificate of the retailer’s ‘home state.’
+Of the forty-six states (plus DC) that have a state level sales tax, thirty-five of those states will accept the certificate of the retailer’s ‘home state.’
 (Here’s a list of states who won’t accept your out-of-state resale certificate.)
 Assuming that the retailer is registered in their home state, the first line of attack is to ensure that the retailer has provided their ‘home state’ resale certificate to their vendors to eliminate tax in those states.

 In the 10 states that won’t accept the home state resale certificate, the retailer is confronted with two choices.
 The first choice is to register in some or all of these 10 states so that your company can provide a valid resale certificate.
 In most cases, the act of registering will require that the retailer charge and collect the tax on the full retail sales price of the product sold.

 Sales Tax Recovery